-Through customized counseling, our licensed therapists and counselors will journey with Veterans through their deepest struggles until they are mission ready for life.
+Through customized counseling, our licensed therapists will journey with you through your deepest struggles until you are mission ready for life.

 eHome Military recognizes the sacrifices made by military families.
 For those who have struggled with loss or return of a loved one from deployment, adjustment can be especially difficult.
 Many of our counselors understand these hardships and struggles of military life firsthand, as they too have served our country.
 You can learn about each of our counselor’s areas of expertise, certification, and unique skill set below.